tikv/website/content/blog/monthly-june-2020.md

 ## News

 [TiKV has reached general availability](https://tikv.org/blog/tikv-4.0-ga/)!
 Thanks to all users and contributors who helped with release, TiKV has been used by more than 1,000 adopters in production scenarios across multiple industries worldwide.
-Currently, we’re planning future versions of TiKV; [open an issue](https://github.com/tikv/tikv/issues/new?template=feature-request.md) on Github to make feature requests to let us know what you’d like to have in TiKV 5.0.
+Currently, we’re planning future versions of TiKV; let us know what you’d like to have in TiKV 5.0 by [opening an issue](https://github.com/tikv/tikv/issues/new?template=feature-request.md) on Github to make feature requests.

 Our first CNCF project webinar, [How We Doubled System Read Throughput with Only 26 Lines of Code](https://www.cncf.io/webinars/how-we-doubled-system-read-throughput-with-only-26-lines-of-code/), is scheduled on July 31, at 10 am PT.
 Minghua Tang will share how we introduced Follower Read, and how we implemented it at this webinar.
-[Register](https://zoom.us/webinar/register/WN_UobO7CidQWShiPE-HreKXA) if you’re interested; we expect to see you there.
+[Register](https://zoom.us/webinar/register/WN_UobO7CidQWShiPE-HreKXA) if you’re interested.

-Our official [YouTube channel](https://www.youtube.com/channel/UCXyuUR4qEm0HLDniz46k6sg/featured?view_as=subscriber) is available!
-Previously, our community meeting videos were uploaded to CNCF’s channel.
-Now, we have our own channel for TiKV information with two playlists right now, community meetings and technical demos.
-Subscribe to it if you’re interested in keeping up with our video information.

 The transaction special interest group (SIG-transaction) has built a [repo](https://github.com/tikv/sig-transaction) in the TiKV project!
 They have a focus on transactions in TiKV and TiDB, but discuss academic work and other implementations too.
 Recently, [@sticnarf](https://github.com/sticnarf), [@MyonKeminta](https://github.com/MyonKeminta) and [@nrc](https://github.com/nrc) have drafted a [design document](https://github.com/tikv/sig-transaction/blob/master/design/parallel-commit/initial-design.md) for Parallel Commit.
 Join them if you have an interest in it.

+Our official [YouTube channel](https://www.youtube.com/channel/UCXyuUR4qEm0HLDniz46k6sg/featured?view_as=subscriber) is available!
+Previously, our community meeting videos were uploaded to CNCF’s channel.
+Now, we have our own channel for TiKV information with two playlists, community meetings and technical demos.
+Subscribe to it if you’re interested in keeping up with our video information.

 ## Releases